jqno/jqno.github.io/_posts/2017-05-12-review-of-functional-programming-in-scala.md

 ---
 title: "Review of Functional Programming in Scala"
-excerpt: "In which I share my views on this book"
+excerpt: "In which I share my views on this book."
 tags:
 - scala
 - review